|Hoplite Home Page

 the grip area, but on others the tang is simply flat.

-There are NO rod tangs (such as Roman or medieval
+rod tangs (such as Roman or medieval swords typically

 The grip is made of wood or bone or ivory in a "scale" or "slab" construction, with a shaped plate applied to either face and riveted through the tang.
 The guard and pommel *could* be made in the same way, but could be done in other ways (below).